Khine12/RhythmTasks/README.md

 Visit the live site → https://khine12.github.io/RhythmTasks/index.html

-Sign up with your email and password
+1. Sign up with your email and create password.

-Verify your email (check spam folder if needed)
+2. Verify your email.

-Log in and start organizing your week!
+3. Log in and start organizing your week with RhythmTasks!

 ### 💡 Inspiration